 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is generally a correlation between fewer emergency room visits and the overall quality of nursing home care.
+This tells you the number of emergency room visits per thousand days of short-term patient care.
+There is usually a correlation between staying out of the emergency room and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care patients that saw functional improvements.
+This is a measure of the percentage of short-term stay patients who saw functional improvements.

 - Evans Memorial HospitalAcute Care Hospitals 0.26 miles away200 N River Street Claxton Georgia 30417Government - Hospital District or Authority(912) 739-5105